 It is about connecting to who you truly are, as an artist and as a human being.

 I am commited to help you experience acting in a way you haven’t ever imagined it.

-The BA Actors Performance Block Resolution Program (APBRP)
+The BA Stage Performance Block Resolution Program (SPBR)